 Just as in the famous Acres of Diamonds story, your best opportunities probably lie closer to home than you realise.

 These are just three of twenty seven practical steps that you could take to increase sales productivity, acquire new customers, and improve sales results.
-I’ll be sharing more of them in future issues of the sales journal.
-If you would like to learn more about using these methods now, get in touch.
+I’ll be sharing more of them in the future.

 Article by Clive Miller

-If you need to increase customer referrals, get more business introductions, or improve referral marketing we can help.
+If you are looking for customer referral methods or need more business introductions, we can help.
 Telephone +44 (0)118 983 3887.
 We will be pleased to discuss your needs or talk through some options.
 Alternatively Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.